PNM Resources (NYSE:PNM) Updates FY 2022 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $2.50-$2.60 for the period, compared to the consensus estimate of $2.50.
+PNM Resources (NYSE:PNM – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $2.50-$2.60 for the period, compared to the consensus earnings per share estimate of $2.50.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2023 guidance to $2.60-$2.75 EPS.

 PNM Resources, Inc, through its subsidiaries, provides electricity and electric services in the United States.
 It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
 The PNM segment engages in the generation, transmission, and distribution of electricity.